Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Evaluation of other policies

+Because $D$ now has four different components, it becomes messy to write out the explicit upper and lower bounds on $D$.
+Nonetheless, we have computed upper bounds on throughput, $X$, via the usual formula from \cite[Theorem 7.1]{PerformanceModeling13}. }

-Figure~\ref{fig:s3fifo-simu} shows the results of analysis (red solid lines) and simulation (blue dotted lines) for S3-FIFO.
-We see that increasing the hit ratio, $p_{hit}$, {\em always} leads to higher throughput, regardless of the mean disk latency, $\E{Z_{disk}}$.
-Intuitively, this holds because the bottleneck device (no matter whether it is the headS update or tailM update) is in the {\em miss } path, not in the hit path.
-Therefore, increasing the hit ratio does not result in increased demand on the bottleneck device, and hence does not hurt throughput.
+\textbf{Results of analysis and simulation. } Figure~\ref{fig:s3fifo-simu} shows the results of analysis (red solid) and simulation (blue dotted) for S3-FIFO.
+We see that increasing the hit ratio, $p_{hit}$, always leads to higher throughput, regardless of the mean disk latency.
+This holds because the bottleneck device (no matter whether it is the headS update or tailM update) is in the {\em miss } path, not in the hit path.
+Hence, increasing $p_{hit}$ does not increase demand on the bottleneck device.